kevy/docs/source/index.html.md

 # Introduction

 Welcome to the Kevy API!
-You can use our API to access Kevy API endpoints, which can get information on various campaigns, lists, contacts, and automations in our database.
+You can use our API to access Kevy API endpoints, which can get information on various orders, contacts, campaigns, lists, and automations in our database.

 We have language bindings in Shell!
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.